YOU ARE HERE: zharth.net / Zharth's Music Log / Week 33 (Vocals)

 Wednesday (3/05/08): Pink Floyd - The Great Gig In The Sky [Dark Side of the Moon, 1973]

-Comments: The quintessential beautiful vocalization song, and proof that the voice can be an instrument without even using words; an inimitable performance by guest vocalist Clare Torry; and the dramatic close to the first side of one of the greatest albums ever recorded, Pink Floyd's Dark Side of the Moon.
-If I was to start an ambient band, these are the kind of vocals I'd want to have.
+Comments: This is the quintessential beautiful vocalization song, and proof that the voice can be an instrument without even using words.
+With an inimitable performance by guest vocalist Clare Torry, it serves as the dramatic close to the first side of one of the greatest albums ever recorded - Pink Floyd's Dark Side of the Moon.
+If I were to start an ambient band, these are the kind of vocals I'd want to have.

-Comments: This amazing track by the Electric Flag, the band formed in San Francisco by blues guitar virtuoso Michael Bloomfield, features drummer Buddy Miles (who also played with Jimi Hendrix) in his occasional role as vocalist - and he sure can belt out that emotion.
-This song floors me every time I listen to it.
-The pure passion in Miles' strained voice, and the innocent message of simply being happy for a person's existence, whose presence alone can bring such joy...
-It fills my heart with light.
+Comments: This song floors me every time I listen to it.
+By The Electric Flag - formed in San Francisco by blues guitar virtuoso Michael Bloomfield - it features drummer Buddy Miles (who also played with Jimi Hendrix) in his occasional role as vocalist.
+And he sure can belt out that emotion.
+The pure passion in Miles' strained voice, and the innocent message of simply being happy for a person's existence, whose presence alone can bring such joy - it fills my heart with light.

 Friday (3/07/08): Crosby Stills Nash & Young - Almost Cut My Hair [Deja Vu, 1970]